Participating in Clinical Trials

 - You may not get the experimental treatment, but a standard treatment or a placebo instead.

-- The experimental treatment may not be better or even as good as the standard treatment for your condition.
+- The experimental may not work or it may not be better or even as good as the standard treatment for your condition.

-- Even if a new procedure works for other people, it may not work for you.
+- Even if a new treatment has benefits in some patients, it may not work for you.

 Keep in mind that a few people have increased their risk of getting another condition during experimental drug trials.